MEB-Collective/MEB/README.md

 ## Contact

-If you have questions, suggestions, or would like to contribute, please contact us at: TODO: EMAIL
+If you have questions, suggestions, or would like to contribute, please contact us at: [gpohlenz@uni-bonn.de](mailto:gpohlenz@uni-bonn.de)